michaelrsweet/htmldoc/README.md

   to format Arabic, Chinese, Hebrew, Japanese, or other languages that are not based on latin-based alphabets that read left-to-right.

+- Emoji: The fonts bundled with HTMLDOC do not include Unicode Emoji characters.

 # Resources